jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 service account.
 This behavior can be changed using `--kubeconfig` argument that reference a kubeconfig file with master endpoint and credentials.
 This is a mandatory argument if the controller is deployed outside of the Kubernetes cluster.

 ---

+## --local-filesystem-prefix

+Since v0.14

+Enables HAProxy Ingress to run in local mode.
+Define `--local-filesystem-prefix` with a temporary directory HAProxy Ingress should create and maintain all the configuration files.
+Useful for local deployment.
+Start HAProxy Ingress in the root directory of the repository when using `--local-filesystem-prefix`, or simply use via `make run`.

+---